Withdrawal/Leave of Absence

 If you wish to withdraw from all classes for the term or withdraw permanently from the University, you must notify your Education or Psychology academic advisor in writing using your Pepperdine e-mail account.
-Your withdrawal date will be determined as the earliest date GSEP was aware that you stopped attending classes.
+Your withdrawal date will be determined based on the date you notify your academic advisor that you wish to withdraw.

 Financial Aid Adjustments

 The federal government provides financial aid offices with a schedule that is used to determine how much of your Title IV funds you have earned if you take a leave of absence or withdraw.

 The Financial Aid Office will determine what amount will be returned to the federal program based on the date you notify your academic advisor that you wish to withdraw, thus beginning the withdrawal process.
 If you have completed 60% or less of a given term, the Financial Aid Office uses the schedule provided by the federal government to determine the refund.
 If you have completed more than 60% of a term, you are considered to have earned 100% of your Title IV funds for that term.

 For example, if you take a leave of absence after completing 40% of a term, you are then eligible to keep 40% of your federal funds, and the remaining 60% of the federal funds will be returned.

 The federal government requires that refunds be returned in the following order:

 Federal Graduate (PLUS) Loans

 For more information, please contact our office at 310.568.5775 or GSEPfaid@pepperdine.edu.